nachtfuchs/myGitHubTest/README.md

 where lane lines are identified by my image processing pipeline.
 It is the output video that is required for the project to pass.

 The source.py file performs a camera calibration using the images from the mentioned udacity repository.
 Furthermore, it contains the lane line processing steps from the jupyter notebook but it was structured to be used within a script instead of a notebook.
 For example, there are no plots for the different steps available.
 The only thing that is displayed is the final image with the estimated lane lines.
+**Adaptations for the video processing**
+In the shady areas of the video, the right lane line tended to wobble significantly.
+So I introduced a class CLine that would save major information about a lane line, just as it was introduced in the lessons.
+Additionally, I used line parameters from previous images to smoothen the lane line.
+This was done by the function averageLaneLines().
+It helped to reduce significantly the wobbling lane lines.